 Jamaican Blue Mountain Coffee Beans are some of the most exclusive coffee beans in the world.

-And, the country of Jamaica does everything in their power to keep it that way.
+The country of Jamaica does everything in its power to keep it that way.

 Jamaican coffee farmers recognized early on that they have ideal farming conditions in the Blue Mountain on Jamaica.